 Rules Of Order Of RFS Business Meeting

-- The Speaker shall preside over the Business Meeting or the Chair shall delegate that responsibility to another member of the Governing Council.
+- The speaker presides over the business meeting or the chair will delegate that responsibility to another member of the governing council.

-- All items of business shall be considered on a Consent Calendar unless individual items are extracted at the start of the reference committee report.
+- All items of business are considered on a Consent Calendar unless individual items are extracted at the start of the reference committee report.

-- The author of the resolution should specify if the issue is to be forwarded for consideration by the AMA House of Delegates (AMA-HOD).
-Otherwise, all resolutions will be considered as AMA-RFS business only.
+- The author of a resolution should specify if the issue is to be forwarded for consideration by the AMA House of Delegates.
+Otherwise, all resolutions will be considered as RFS business only.

-- A delegate or credentialed alternate of the Assembly wishing to obtain the floor, shall approach the nearest microphone, wait to be recognized, address the Chair, and give his or her name and affiliation before speaking on the issue.
+- A delegate or credentialed alternate who wishes to obtain the floor should approach the nearest microphone, wait to be recognized, address the chair and give his or her name and affiliation before speaking on the issue.

 - Debate on an issue must be completed before another issue can be introduced.

-- The debate shall be limited to three minutes per speaker.
-This limitation may be waived only by permission of the Chair or a 2/3 vote of the Assembly.
+- The debate shall be limited to 3 minutes per speaker.
+This limitation may be waived only by permission of the chair or a - two-thirds vote of the assembly.

-- The overall debate on any single issue shall be limited to no more than 15 minutes, provided both sides have been represented on the debate, except by permission of the Chair or a 2/3 vote of the Assembly.
+- The overall debate on any single issue shall be limited to no more than 15 minutes, provided both sides have been represented on the debate, except by permission of the chair or a two-thirds vote of the assembly.

-- Voting shall be by voice and/or a showing of hands, except where the Chair or a delegate calls for a division of the Assembly, in which case a hand vote shall be taken.
+- Voting shall be by voice and/or a showing of hands.
+However, if the chair or a delegate calls for a division of the assembly, a counted vote shall be taken.